 Ref.1 '3D Modelling of Grain Structure Formation During Solidification' by Gandin et al, EPFL-SCR No.8 Nov 96.

-Ref.2 'Theoretical Investigation of the Defect Interactions in Dilute Copper Alloys Intended For Nuclear Waste Containers' (a postscript file), by P.A.Korzhavyi et al, Condensed Matter Theory Group, Uppsala University, Sweden.
+Ref.2 'Theoretical Investigation of the Defect Interactions in Dilute Copper Alloys Intended For Nuclear Waste Containers', by P.A.Korzhavyi et al, Condensed Matter Theory Group, Uppsala University, Sweden.

 Ref.3 'Percolation modelling for highly aligned polycrystalline superconducting tapes' by Rutter et al, Supercond.
 Sci.
 13 (2000) L25-L30